danielricci/solitaire/README.md

 # solitaire
-A Solitaire game, written in Java using the Java Swing API, and my personal Game Engine and Game Editor
+A Solitaire game, written in Java